sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 For the sample dataset, this alignment has already been performed.
 (Click the *Labels on* push button to display the electrode labels).

-When you have finished the co-registration, simply click *OK* and a vector of 9 new channel alignment values (shift, in 3-D; rotation, in 3-D; scaling, in 3-D) will be copied back to the *Talairach-model transformation matrix* field of the interactive [headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=headplot.m) window.
+When you have finished the co-registration, simply click *Ok* and a vector of 9 new channel alignment values (shift, in 3-D; rotation, in 3-D; scaling, in 3-D) will be copied back to the *Talairach-model transformation matrix* field of the interactive [headplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=headplot.m) window.
 For more information about channel co-registration, see the [source reconstruction tutorial](/tutorials/09_source/DIPFIT.html).